 Preparing to apply for Social Security disability benefits can be daunting and likely occurs when you’re already facing financial challenges.
-To ease that burden, making an appointment for a free consultation with an Indianapolis Social Security disability lawyer should be the first step to pursuing Social Security disability benefits.
+To ease that burden, making an appointment with an Indianapolis Social Security disability lawyer should be the first step to pursuing Social Security disability benefits.
 A Social Security disability lawyer can help you understand the current status of Social Security disability law, apply for benefits, and explore your options if your claim for Social Security disability benefits is denied.

 What Does an Indianapolis Social Security Disability Lawyer Do?

 People often wonder what a Social Security disability lawyer does that they cannot do on their own.
 Attorneys who work regularly in this area have broad exposure in many areas that most individuals do not: